adibendahan/SimplyFilterSMS-iOS/README.md

 ### Free
 Everything is free of charge.
 Forever.
 No in-app purchases, no nonsense.
-However, any help towards covering the yearly Apple Developer fee is greatly appreciated.

 ### Fast
 The app is primarily a host of rules that integrates with iOS in a native, lightweight way, making the filtering efficient and fast.